-Edinburgh Folk Festival, Heb-Celt Festival (Isle of Lewis), Visaginas Festival (Lithuania), Killin Folk Festival, Bute Folk Festival, Fèis an Coisir (Isle of Lewis), Speyfest (Fochabers), Crawley Folk Festival, Auchtermuchty Folk Festival, Edinburgh Festival Fringe, Edinburgh Festival, St Patrick’s Day Festival (Moscow), Celtic Connections Festival (Glasgow), Lewis & Harris Annual Gathering (Glasgow), Fèis-Isle of Tiree, Fèis-Isle of Mull, Seafood Festival (Oban), Drams in the Field (Gleneig), The Royal National Mod, Orkney Folk Festival, Carrbridge Folk Festival, Tønder Festival (Denmark), Harmonica Festival (Casnigo, Italy), Cowalfest (Strone & Strachur), Blas Festival (Strontian, Durness, Nairn and Isle of Mull), Cowal Annual Gathering (Dunoon), NHL Annual Harmonica Convention (Bristol), Syracuse Highland Gathering (USA), Celtic Harmonica Concert – “The Corrib”, Chicago (USA),** SPAH Annual Harmonica Convention, Kansas City (USA), Piping Live (Glasgow).
+Edinburgh Folk Festival, Heb-Celt Festival (Isle of Lewis), Visaginas Festival (Lithuania), Killin Folk Festival, Bute Folk Festival, Fèis an Coisir (Isle of Lewis), Speyfest (Fochabers), Crawley Folk Festival, Auchtermuchty Folk Festival, Edinburgh Festival Fringe, Edinburgh Festival, St Patrick’s Day Festival (Moscow), Celtic Connections Festival (Glasgow), Lewis & Harris Annual Gathering (Glasgow), Fèis-Isle of Tiree, Fèis-Isle of Mull, Seafood Festival (Oban), Drams in the Field (Gleneig), The Royal National Mod, Orkney Folk Festival, Carrbridge Folk Festival, Tønder Festival (Denmark), Harmonica Festival (Casnigo, Italy), Cowalfest (Strone & Strachur), Blas Festival (Strontian, Durness, Nairn and Isle of Mull), Cowal Annual Gathering (Dunoon), NHL Annual Harmonica Convention (Bristol), Syracuse Highland Gathering (USA), Celtic Harmonica Concert – “The Corrib”, Chicago (USA),** SPAH Annual Harmonica Convention, Kansas City and Tulsa (USA), Piping Live (Glasgow).

 ** in August 2005 Donald was particularly honoured to have been the first (and thus far) the only Scot to have been invited to take part in this prestigious event.